 Taste of North Wales Tour example

-This day tour of North Wales is designed for those that would like to see a lot in a little time and get a taste of Spectacular Scenery, Castles and Culture of Wales accompanied throughout the day by your Wales Blue Badge Qualifed Guide.
+This day tour of North Wales is designed for those that would like to see a lot in a little time and get a taste of Spectacular Scenery, Castles and Culture of Wales, accompanied throughout the day by your Wales Blue Badge Qualified Guide.

 - Conwy Medieval Town and Castle Here we make our first stop for a short walking tour to see the massive 13thc castle a UNESCO World Heritage Site built by Edward I, which dominates the town.
 If feeling energetic walk on the medieval walls which go right round the town built to keep the English safe and the Welsh out!
 See the ‘Smallest House in Britain’, and take time to browse individual craft shops and explore narrow lanes.

-- Continue our tour with a drive along the Conwy Valley.
+- Continue our tour with along the Conwy Valley.

 - Conwy Valley: follows the river Conwy through lush sheep grazing pastures and crossed by an old Roman road, with a 1000 year old Celtic church hidden down a narrow lane and standing on the site of an old Roman Fort.